iJoeCollins/JOECategories/docs/Setup Guide-template.markdown

 > ```#import "JOECategories.h"```

-Or just import individual header files where needed.
+Or just import the header files where needed.